 Campaign Reach: The number of individual people who saw sponsored stories or ads in a specified campaign.
 This is different from impressions, which includes people seeing them multiple times.

 Clicks: Clicks are counted each time a user clicks through your ad to your landing page.
 If you’re advertising a Facebook Page or Event, a click is also counted when a user “likes” your Page or Place or RSVPs to your Event within the ad.

-Connections: Connections includes the people who liked your Page or Place, RSVPed to your event, installed your app or checked in to your advertised place within 24 hours of viewing or clicking on an ad or Sponsored Story.
+Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control.: Connections includes the people who liked your Page or Place, RSVPed to your event, installed your app or checked in to your advertised place within 24 hours of viewing or clicking on an ad or Sponsored Story.
 If your ad links offsite, you won’t see Connections data in your Ads Manager.